Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-1.md

 ## What is a Skill Canvas
 The recruitment process involves various stages, including crafting job descriptions, candidate pre-screening, interview preparation, and designing onboarding and training procedures.

-To ensure an effective process, all these components should work cohesively towards a well-defined goal.
-The skill canvas serves as a tool that enables us to articulate this goal, fostering shared understanding among all stakeholders involved in the recruitment process.
+To ensure an effective process, all these components should work cohesively towards a well-defined goal and the skill canvas serves as a tool that enables the articulation of this goal by fostering shared understanding among all stakeholders involved in the recruitment process.

 The skill canvas primarily consists of a comprehensive list of clearly defined and quantified skills that we seek in potential candidates, accompanied by the rationale behind each skill requirement.